rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 go install ./...
 $GOPATH/bin/rqlited ~/node.1
 ```
-This starts a rqlite server listening on localhost, port 4001.
+This starts an rqlite server listening on localhost, port 4001.
 This single node automatically becomes the Leader.

 To rebuild and run, perhaps after making some changes to the source, do something like the following:
 ```bash